Cees Bos

 My gists about Observability

 Observability enthusiast and Grafana Champion, always looking for ways to improve software with better observability and what new insights can be gained.
 Delivering reliable software is always my priority.
 Combining existing tools often results in new ways to get an even better view.
-I work for OpenValue as a software engineer and SRE.
+I work for OpenValue as a software & observability engineer and SRE.

-@github @mastodon @rss Grafana Champions information
+@github @mastodon @rss Grafana Champions information Spreaker profile at Sessionize

 How to annotate your Grafana dashboard on a failing Checkly check